Types of Water Contaminants & How to Make Water Safe

 • 2.
 Inside this chamber is a transparent glass quartz sleeve that holds a UV lamp.

 • 3.
-As water moves through chamber, the UV lamp emits a germicidal wavelength of radiation through the glass and on to the water.
+As water moves through the chamber, the UV lamp emits a germicidal wavelength of radiation through the glass and on to the water.
 This deactivates all living organisms.

 source: excelwater.co.uk